 Some of the best telephone, energy and insurance deals are only available online.
 Internet shopping can also save you money but remember to choose reputable shopping sites and ensure the website is secure before entering payment details.

 There are also lots of online resources to help you manage your money and keep track of your bills.
-Free internet access and help with using a computer is available at our Idea Stores at local UK online centres.
+Free internet access and help with using a computer is available at our Idea Stores.

 Get skilled up

 Developing your skills and work experience can open doors for you.
 Find out about training and employment opportunities at the council’s Skillsmatch service, Job Centre Plus or any of the local advice and employment support agencies available on the welfare reform page.